anonaddy/addy.io/source/_posts/introducing-duo-and-family-plans.md

     <li><b>Family</b> yearly is <b>$90</b> instead of <b>$180</b> for five Pro plans (<b>50%</b> saving)</li>
 </ul>

+Optional sharing between members (for example letting others on your plan use a custom domain you own) is not available yet, but it is coming soon.
+Until then, each account manages its own domains and aliases separately.

 ## How it works

 <ol class="list-decimal pl-6">